cosmos/cosmos-sdk/docs/architecture/adr-005-modular-server.md

 ## Abstract

-This document outlines a modular and standard approach for using servers on the SDK, so that applications can also run custom services besides the default ones provided by the SDK.
+This document outlines a modular and standard approach for using servers built using the Cosmos SDK, so that applications can also run custom services besides the default ones provided by the SDK.

 ## Context

-The current `Server` implementation allows for applications to register routes, API and gRPC services to the SDK.
+The current `Server` implementation allows for applications to register routes, API and gRPC services via the SDK.
 The problem with the current approach is that the SDK uses a concrete type, which prevents other SDK-based blockchains to extend the services provided by the application without forking the application `start` command (eg: `<app>d start`).

 This modularity and extensibility relies on the following limitations:

 - Consistent services
 - App configuration extensibility

 ### Consistent services

 The `start` command executes 3 steps for each of the in-process services provided by an SDK application server:

 1. Creation of the service
 2. Registration of the services directly with the server
 3. Start/Stop the service process

 In the current implementation, [some services](https://github.com/cosmos/cosmos-sdk/blob/f9dc082059d63423f96315ff913a8745c3178a7d/server/grpc/server.go#L14-L42) wrap these steps together in a single function, while
 [others](https://github.com/cosmos/cosmos-sdk/blob/f9dc082059d63423f96315ff913a8745c3178a7d/server/api/server.go#L81-L119) implement them as separate functions as the ones above.
 The lack of a standard approach for